Last updated on April 7th, 2023 at 07:28 am

-What makes the Katana special is its amazing versatility.
-Anything short of bat hanging from your roof project, and this shoe can do it all.
+What makes the Katana special, asides from its amazing edging prowess is its impressive versatility.
+Anything short of bat hangs from your roof project, and this shoe can do it all.
 Not only do they have excellent edging ability that will take you up some moderately steep climbs, but they also can be used on long days, slabs, and cracks.
-The clever one-piece rubber rand and Powerhinge make foot feels like it is being pushed forward, concentrating power around the big toe for supreme precision.
+The clever one-piece rubber rand and Powerhinge make the foot feel like it is being pushed forward, concentrating power around the big toe for supreme precision.

 Scarpa Vapor V

-Another workhorse and all-rounder, the Vapor V is a decent balance of comfort and performance.
-They can be used in gyms, crags, and bouldering.
-The sole is fairly stiff, thanks to that Vibram XS Edge rubber, which enables the Vapor to be used in cracks, slabs, and smearing on large volumes.
+Another workhorse all-rounder from the Scarpa stable, The Vapor V offers a strong balance of comfort and performance which can be used in gyms, crags, and bouldering.
+The shoe is pretty stiff – even more so than the Instinct VS – which enables the Vapor to be used in cracks, slabs, and smearing on large volumes.